berrybee1/california-drought-analysis/README.md

 3. **Visualization:** Time-series with rolling averages, comparative seasonal bar charts, and record-high drought annotations.

 ##  How to Use
-Run the `California_drought.ipynb` in Google Colab or locally.
+Run the `California_drought_analysis.ipynb` in Google Colab or locally.